gotoiot/embed-iot-core/beacons-broadcasters/README.md

 To check more option pass to the script --help argument to see full options.

-To be sure that the frames are being sent correctly, enable beacons-observer as described in its [README.md](../beacons-observer/README.md) and position yourself within a radius of less than 10 meters with the beacon emitter and check if the scanner is capable of taking the corresponding readings.
+> **_Note:_**: To be sure that the frames are being sent correctly, enable beacons-observer as described in its [README.md](../beacons-observer/README.md) and position yourself within a radius of less than 10 meters with the beacon emitter and check if the scanner is capable of taking the corresponding readings.

-## Method 2: iBeacon broadcast from Android
+# iBeacon broadcast from Android

 This method is really simple and only consists to download and configure the Beacon Simulator Android application.

-> **_Note:_**  As said previously, the smartphone must have a Bluetooth LE 4.0+ compatible hardware.

 Follow the steps in the table below.